Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 If you would like to test these two subroutines, then remove the Comment symbol and make the MsgBox active.
 Run your test program one more time.
 You will find the Initialize message appears in the beginning (Click OK to continue) and the Terminate message appears at the end of the Test Program.

-We have one more issue to take care of, the validation checks on values input into the dblNewValue Parameter in the Let Property Procedures of dblLength() and dblWidth(), to ensure that valid values are assigned to Object Properties p_Length and p_Width
+There is one more issue we need to address: adding validation checks to the values passed into the dblNewValue parameter of the Let property procedures for dblLength() and dblWidth().
+These checks are necessary to ensure that only valid values are assigned to the object properties p_Length and p_Width.

 Performing Validation Checks.